Current-induced spin polarization in chiral Tellurium: a first-principles quantum transport study: Introduction

 The paper is organized as follows.
 We start in Sec. \ref{sec.TeandCISP} by describing the Te crystal structure and explaining how its symmetry allows for CISP.
-We then continue in Sec. \ref{sec.computational} by briefly reviewing the theoretical framework, and we provide the computation details of the DFT and DFT+NEGF calculations.
+We then continue in Sec. \ref{sec.computational} by briefly reviewing the theoretical framework, and we provide the computational details of the DFT and DFT+NEGF calculations.
 The results are presented in Sec. \ref{sec.results}, where we describe the band structure (Sec. \ref{sec.bands}), the non-equilibrium spin density (Sec. \ref{sec.spin_density}), the CISP figure of merit (Sec. \ref{sec.figure_merit}), the spin current (Sec \ref{sec.spin_current}), and the magnetoristance calculations (Sec. \ref{sec.MR}).
-Finally we conclude in Sec. \ref{sec.conclusion}.
+Finally, we compare our work with recent computational studies for chiral molecular junctions in Sec. \ref{sec.discussion}, and we conclude in Sec. \ref{sec.conclusion}.